 2020 Koestler Awards

-This year's Koestler Awards has an important role to play supporting our community, particularly those who may be more isolated than usual due to the impact of Covid-19.
+The 2020 Koestler Awards had an important role to play supporting our community, particularly those who were more isolated than usual due to the impact of Covid-19.

 Find out more

 Entries are judged by over 100 experts from different fields.
 This year's judges will include Jeremy Deller and Bob and Roberta Smith!

 Feedback is an important part of the Koestler Awards.
 Entrants receive comments and ideas on how to develop their work from judges, volunteers or the Koestler Arts team.

 All entrants under 18 can receive their certificate and feedback within 4 weeks of entry, and enter at any point of the year.

 Throughout the year we sell visual arts and crafts on behalf of Koestler Awards entrants.
 We do this online, through our pop-up shop, in our building and at our exhibitions.